NCC building class

 • Farm buildings may be of class 7, 8, or 10a.
 This depends on the building’s size, purpose, operations, and the extent to which people are employed in the building.
 This decision is made by the relevant building surveyor/ certifier.

-• A laboratory or workshop that is part of a school, is classified as class 9b.
-[NCC 2019 Vol 1.0, Section A, Part A6, A6.9 (2)]
+• A laboratory or workshop that is part of a school is classified as Class 9b.

 NCC building class

-What is NCC Class 9 building?
+What is an NCC Class 9 building?

-Definition: Class 9 building has a purpose to serve the public with services that regard spiritual affairs, well-being, information or rather any other purpose for social gatherings.
+Definition: A Class 9 building has a purpose to serve the public with services that regard spiritual affairs, well-being, information or rather any other purpose for social gatherings.

 Sub-classifications